-To adjust, loosen the jam nuts and twist the tie rod between your fingers to adjust the length.
+If adjustment is necessary, loosen the jam nuts and twist the tie rod between your fingers to adjust the length.

 Make sure the rod ends are parallel when tightening the jam nuts.
 Flats are provided on the tie rod to fit an 11mm wrench.